pgElephant/pgraft/docs/getting-started/installation.md

-# Installation
+# Installation (pgElephant Suite)

-This guide will walk you through installing pgraft on your system.
+This guide will walk you through installing **pgraft**, part of the unified [pgElephant](https://pgelephant.com) high-availability suite.
+All steps and troubleshooting are up to date for the latest release.

 ## Prerequisites